wmcooper2/choose-a-student/README.md

 To use:
 * the squares represent the most common class arrangement (6x6)
 * click the "Random" button
-* you can click the squares directly which removes them from the random selction
+* you can click the squares directly which removes them from the random selection
+* the most recently, randomly selected seat is a different color (so you dont have to remember which one is next)

 Ideas for future functionality:
 * add a drag drop feature to customize the seating arrangements
 * add other common classroom arrangements (lunch groups, etc)
-* add a glow around the seat that was chosen most recently and remove it when a new seat is chosen.